 Collaborative seminar for students working on senior projects or honors theses.
 Capstone course for applied data analysis certificate.
 Prerequisites: STAT 161, 162, or 163; SOSS 200, SOSS 301 or 302, permission from instructor.
-Thre lecture hours.
+One to three credit hours. .
+Semester Hours: 1-3